W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vi-the-rewards-of-god/index.md

 In learning to escape from illusions, your debt to your brother is something you must never forget.
 ²Your debt to your brother is the same debt that you owe to me.
 ³Whenever you act egotistically towards another, you are throwing away the graciousness of your indebtedness and the holy perception the graciousness of your indebtedness would produce.
-⁴The term ‘holy’ can be used here because, as you learn how much you are indebted to the whole Sonship, which includes me, you come as close to knowledge as perception can.
+⁴The term “holy’ can be used here because, as you learn how much you are indebted to the whole Sonship, which includes me, you come as close to knowledge as perception can.
 ⁵The gap between knowledge and perception is then so small that knowledge can easily flow across the gap and obliterate the gap forever.
 :::